 4 – How I can leave feedback.
 Tell me how I can be involved.
 Can I leave comments?
 Do you encourage comments?
 What if I want to email you?
 Spell out exactly how I can contact you, and don’t be afraid to encourage feedback, and even disagreement.
 In fact this would be a good place to formally spell-out your comment policy, which again can serve as a reference tool for your writers as well.
 But do everything you can to make sure that my feedback is appreciated, and encouraged.
 If possible, give readers ways to contact you online (such as an email address) and offline (such as your address and phone number).

-If your first post contains these elements, I think your business blogging efforts will be off to a fine start!
+If your first blog post contains these elements, your business blogging efforts will be off to a fine start!